René Laforgue: Biography

 Laforgue was born in Thann (then part of the German Empire) and died in Paris.
+He studied medicine in Berlin.

+Nazi

+His collaboration, like Georges Mauco, with the Nazis over the Aryanisation of the society in Paris during the Occupation in World War Two cast something of a shadow over his later career.
+He organized himself with the active Nazi Matthias Göring, cousin of Hermann Göring, who was the propagator of aryan psychotherapy and aryan psychoanalysis, Nazi-oriented.

+He was convicted during a purge trial after the Second World War.
+René Laforgue went into exile in Morocco to be forgotten in Casablanca, where he expresses mysticism and racism.

+In the year of his death, 1962, he was removed from the roster of training analysts by the International Psychoanalytical Association.

+Psychoanalysis

-He studied medicine in Berlin, and in 1919 wrote a thesis on "The Affects in Schizophrenia Patients from a Psychoanalytical Point of View".
+In 1919, he wrote a thesis on "The Affects in Schizophrenia Patients from a Psychoanalytical Point of View".
 As his interest in psychoanalysis developed, he underwent a training analysis and began a correspondence with Sigmund Freud.
-In 1926, along with Marie Bonaparte and eight others, he founded the Paris Psychoanalytic Society, where he became one of the most prominent members.
+In 1926, along with Marie Bonaparte and eight others, he founded the Paris Psychoanalytic Society.

-His (unsuccessful) attempt to collaborate with the Nazis over the Aryanisation of the society in Paris during the Occupation in World War Two cast something of a shadow over his later career, and in the year of his death, 1962, he was removed from the roster of training analysts by the International Psychoanalytical Association.
+With his pupil G.Mauco, he meets Freud in Carlsbad, Czechoslovakia.

 Laforgue is the author of several books on psychoanalysis, albeit more popularising than original; as well as of a variety of articles on subjects ranging from the eroticization of fear in gambling, through the development of the sense of reality, to such defense mechanisms as psychological repression and isolation.

-Intellectually however he remained as much indebted to the French tradition of Pierre Janet and Henri Claude as to Freud; and the tensions implicit in his competing allegiances contributed to his debate with Freud over the French introduction of the term scotomization.
+According to Roudinesco, however, he remained as much indebted intellectually to the French tradition of Pierre Janet and Henri Claude as to Freud; and the tensions implicit in his competing allegiances contributed to his debate with Freud over the French introduction of the term scotomization.
 Initially welcomed as a description of the blocking of unpleasant perceptions in hysteria by Freud, the latter swiftly turned against it, arguing that Laforgue himself maintained "that 'scotomization' is a term that arises from descriptions of dementia praecox, which does not arise from a carrying over of psychoanalytic concepts".

 Despite their theoretical disagreement, the two men remained on friendly terms, Laforgue visiting the Freuds on occasion in the 1920s: he would in the 1950s write a memoir of them, which offers a rare glimpse of Martha Freud as "a practical woman, marvellously skillful in creating an atmosphere of peace and joie de vivre".